-The Community and Nursing Services Division’s Maternal, Child and Adolescent Health (MCAH) and Nutrition Services Program promotes and supports public health efforts to make breastfeeding the normal method of infant feeding and nutrition for at least the first 6 months of life.
-Breast milk is the most complete form of nutrition for infants, with a range of benefits for health, growth, immunity, and development.
+The Community and Nursing Services Division’s Maternal, Child, and Adolescent Health (MCAH) and Nutrition Services Program supports efforts to make breastfeeding the main method of infant feeding and nutrition for at least the first six months of life.
+Breast milk offers the most complete form of nutrition for infants, with a range of benefits for their health, growth, immunity, and development.

-Breast milk is the perfect food for babies and the only food that most babies need for the first 6 months.
-Slowly start adding solids at 6 months of age but keep breastfeeding for the first year (or longer).
-Breastfeeding takes practice but it is worth it for you and your baby.
-For more information see below:
+Breast milk is the only food that most babies need for their first 6 months.
+Slowly start adding solids at 6 months of age but continue breastfeeding for the first year (or longer).
+Breastfeeding takes practice, but it is worth it for you and your baby.

 Information for Professionals and Hospitals